 Tobacco pricing measures help improve public health, while also providing an additional source of revenue to units of government that bear the financial burden of tobacco’s health consequences on their populations.

 RHA has been active at the city, county, and state levels advocating for tobacco price increases.
-To learn more, visit the Tobacco Policy section of our Library or contact Todd Fraley, Health Law & Policy Analyst, via email at [email protected] or by phone at (312) 628-0234.
+To learn more, visit the Tobacco Policy section of our Library or contact Matt Maloney, Director, Health Policy, via email at [email protected] or by phone at (312) 628-0233.